hsokooti/RegNet/README.md

 ![alt text](Documentation/syntheticDVF.PNG "syntheticDVF")
-Figure 2: Heat maps of the magnitude of DVFs used for training RegNet.
+<p align="center">Figure 2: Heat maps of the magnitude of DVFs used for training RegNet.</p>